David-Frank/AWS-Trivia-App/README.md

 The integration test (The integration test uses the AWS SAM stack to find the Websocket endpoint, so the stack is passed in the AWS_SAM_STACK_NAME environment variable) finds the API Gateway Websocket endpoint, and it simulates a player completing a game.
 Then I added a simple feature to the code.
 Finally, I fixed the unit tests and committed the changes to this repository.

+Using AWS CodeBuild:

+I began by updating the application with a buildspec file, and using CodeBuild to test the application.

+The buildspec file contains the same tests I performed with the local build: linting with pylint, and unit tests with pytest.
+I also used CodeBuild to run the unit tests against the application, and then I viewed the log output.